mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.inc.rst

 * ``default_rule`` (Default value = ``'true'``)

+  * ``'auto'`` A default rule that provides a default prediction for all examples is included as the first rule of a model unless it prevents a sparse format for the representation of gradients and Hessians from being used (see parameter ``statistic_format``).
   * ``'true'`` A default rule that provides a default prediction for all examples is included as the first rule of a model.
   * ``'false'`` No default rule is used.